-Revision 15-1; Effective September 1, 2015
+Revision 18-2; Effective September 3, 2018

-If the applicant/member appears to meet eligibility criteria, the managed care organization (MCO) or MCO-contracted provider agency provides information to the applicant/member about Adult Foster Care (AFC) services, including potential AFC home providers and AFC homes.
-The MCO or MCO-contracted AFC provider agency can arrange visits to appropriate AFC homes or, if the applicant or member is capable or has family/supports available, the applicant/member and family may make the arrangements to visit potential AFC homes.
+If the applicant or member appears to meet eligibility criteria, the managed care organization (MCO) or MCO-contracted provider agency provides information to the applicant or member about adult foster care (AFC) services, including potential AFC home providers and AFC homes.
+The MCO or MCO-contracted AFC provider agency can arrange visits to appropriate AFC homes or, if the applicant or member is capable or has family/supports available, the applicant or member and family may make the arrangements to visit potential AFC homes.

-The purpose of the visits to potential AFC homes is to let the applicant/member assess the home and let the AFC home provider assess if the applicant/member will be an appropriate resident for the AFC home.
-The MCO or MCO-contracted AFC provider agency may contact the AFC home provider and share information about the applicant/member, including the applicant's/member’s particular needs and characteristics, to ensure the potential AFC home provider is fully aware of the responsibilities involved in caring for the applicant/member and to prevent a potential mismatch of the applicant/member and the AFC home provider.
+The purpose of the visits to potential AFC homes is to let the applicant or member assess the home and let the AFC home provider assess if the applicant or member will be an appropriate resident for the AFC home.
+The MCO or MCO-contracted AFC provider agency may contact the AFC home provider and share information about the applicant or member, including the applicant's or member’s particular needs and characteristics, to ensure the potential AFC home provider is fully aware of the responsibilities involved in caring for the applicant or member and to prevent a potential mismatch of the applicant or member and the AFC home provider.

-As part of the assessment, MCO service coordinators must determine if the applicant/member can be left alone for up to three hours and document this on Form H1700-A, Rationale for HCBS STAR+PLUS Waiver Items/Services.
+As part of the assessment, MCO service coordinators must determine if the applicant or member can be left alone for up to three hours and document this on Form H1700-A, Rationale for STAR+PLUS HCBS Program Items/Services.
 The MCO service coordinator must inform the AFC home provider directly of this or through the MCO-contracted AFC provider agency, if applicable.
-If the applicant/member cannot be left alone, the AFC home provider will be responsible for providing or arranging for 24-hour supervision.
+If the applicant or member cannot be left alone, the AFC home provider will be responsible for providing or arranging for 24-hour supervision.

-To guide the applicant/member in the selection of the AFC home, the MCO or MCO-contracted AFC provider agency relies on the recommendation of the registered nurse completing the HCBS SPW assessment regarding the needs of the applicant/member.
+To guide the applicant or member in the selection of the AFC home, the MCO or MCO-contracted AFC provider agency relies on the recommendation of the registered nurse (RN) completing the STAR+PLUS Home and Community Based Services (HCBS) program assessment regarding the needs of the applicant or member.
 Refer to Section 7133 below.
-If the MCO is not contracting with an AFC provider agency, the MCO’s registered nurse must also assess the ability of the applicant/member to safely evacuate the AFC home.
+If the MCO is not contracting with an AFC provider agency, the MCO’s RN must also assess the ability of the applicant or member to safely evacuate the AFC home.

 7133 Classification Levels